 The remaining parameters have no clear data analogs.
-For example, the utilities from the different types of sexual relationships are free parameters, constrained only by p < u; i.e., people enjoy unprotected sex more than protected sex.
-The values for these parameters are picked to match several facts related to sex, marriage, and HIV/AIDS in Malawi.
+For example, the utilities from the different types of sexual relationships are free parameters.
+The values for these parameters are picked to match several stylized facts related to sex, marriage, and HIV/AIDS in Malawi.